-Power Supply Connections
+RS Compressor Unit Power Supply Connections

-The heat pump has a concentric 1.093" / 0.875" knockout for main power supply connection from the breaker panel to the electrical box.
-There are also 0.875" knockouts and plastic grommet(s) for connections to plenum heater power supply, thermostat, and water valve or ground loop pump pack.
+The compressor unit has a concentric 1.093" / 0.875" knockout for main power supply connection from the breaker panel to its electrical box.
+(There are also 0.875" knockouts and a plastic grommet for control connections to thermostat, plenum heater, air handler, and water valve; and power to ground loop pump pack.)